Dkhodos/java_tic_tac_toe/README.md

    - After every move, the `TicTacToeRule` class checks the game's state using the `determineWinner` method.
 Instead of evaluating the entire board, it checks around the last move made to optimize performance.

 5. **Optimization**:
-   - The Minimax algorithm's performance is enhanced using both memoization and alpha-beta pruning.
+   - The Minimax algorithm's performance is enhanced with alpha-beta pruning.
 Previous board states and their evaluations are stored in the `visitedNodes` map to prevent re-evaluation.
 The alpha-beta pruning ensures that the algorithm only evaluates branches that have the potential to provide a better outcome than the current known best.

 ## Usage: